tbraun96/stacks-sbtc/yarpc/README.md

-# Stacks-js-rs
+# YARPC (Yet Another RPC) Library

-Partial Implementation of Stacks on Rust using `stacks.js`.
-We use a simple RPC (remote procedure call) from Rust to JS using STDIO.
+A simple RPC (remote procedure call) from Rust to JS using STDIO.

 ## Deno Installation